delta-papa/stn/README.md

 <img src="https://github.com/delta-papa/stn/blob/master/demo.gif" width="1200">

 Following is a demo of how amazing DBS surgery's effects are on patients who have suffered for years with Parkinson's Disease.
+The patient who was unable to walk properly due before surgery was able to comfortably walk after DBS.

 <img src="https://github.com/delta-papa/stn/blob/master/dbs.gif" height="300" width="450">

 The following demo shows how DBS works - similar to a heart pacemaker, neurosurgeons use a brain pacemaker to stimulate the STN.
+As you see, the importance of 3D Segmentation of the STN will have wide ranging benefits for the world of neurosurgery.

 <img src="https://github.com/delta-papa/stn/blob/master/dbs_animation.gif" height="300" width="450">